BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/09.Arrays/README.md

       end

-## Take array and multiple every number with its index
+## MULTIPLY ARRAY ELEMENTS BY ITS INDEX: Take array and multiple every number with its index

     def element_times_index(numbers)